LESC-Unicamp/Self-diffusion-coefficients-for-confined-fluids-in-a-slit-pore-/README.md

 The parallel coefficients can then be obtained by a linear regression from a graphic of the MSD over the P(t) in function of time - Equation 16.
 Naturally, a linear region of the data must be chosen and the minimum e maximum values are inputs in the command line for running the code.

-The files generated in the parallel calculation are:
+The files generated in the parallel coefficients calculation are:
   - msd.dat: data for the mean square displacement as a function of time ;
   - sprob_par.dat: data for the survival probability as a function of time;
   - msd_over_sprob.dat: data for the ratio of the MSD over the survival probability as a function of time;

 </p>